UV26320/DPs_Algo/README.md

-# Dynamic Programming for Sequences (DPS) Algorithms
+# Algorithms for Dynamic Programming

 ## Overview